hsocarras/nodbus-plus/README.md

     console.log(err)
 });
 ```

-Finally the server must be started.
+Finally, start the server:

 ```javascript
 server.start();
 ```
+---

-### Create a modbus client.
+### Creating a Modbus Client

-To create a modbus client use the functions createTcpClient or createSerialClient.
+To create a Modbus client, use `createTcpClient` or `createSerialClient`:

 ```javascript
 const nodbus = require('nodbus-plus');